 the Hong Kong Team

-As CEO of Food Made Good HK, and with a diverse background in marketing, analysis, food retail business consultancy, restaurants and food related NGOs, she looks forward to supporting foodservice on their sustainability journey and accelerating the pace of change in the HK F&B industry.
-Heidi has previously worked in London, Hong Kong, Rome, Amsterdam and Boston, in a wide variety of international organisations including British Council, and Forum for the Future, and has a Masters in Food Policy from City University London and a Post Graduate Diploma in Research Methods from University College London (UCL).
+As CEO of Food Made Good HK, and with a diverse background in marketing, analysis, food retail, restaurants and food related NGOs, she looks forward to supporting the F&B sector on their sustainability journey and accelerating the pace of change in the HK.
+Heidi has previously lived and worked in London, Hong Kong, Tokyo, Rome, Amsterdam and Boston, in a wide variety of international organisations including British Council, and Forum for the Future, and has a Masters in Food Policy from City University London and a Post Graduate Diploma in Research Methods from University College London (UCL).

 THE GLOBAL TEAM

 Inspired by his mother (Restauranteur, teacher, chef), food has played a fundamental part of Giles’ life.
 This culminated in opening The Good Cook, in 1998, the first ‘social’ restaurant in the UK.
 This operated alongside the consulting business Giles founded, Good Business, working for some of the world’s largest food businesses in helping them on their sustainability journey.
 These experiences highlighted the challenge around sustainability in the food service sector and so together with fellow founders, the idea of a sustainability association for restaurants was born.